-Time ticks by fast enough on its own; every heartbeat, every exhale, every haircut, every sunset.
+Time ticks by quickly on its own; every heartbeat, every exhale, every haircut, every sunset.

 Yes, time can pass by on its own without us having to anything, really.

 But we seem to think we own time.
-We say phrases that imply ownership of time:
+We say phrases like:

 “I don’t want to waste time”